What if they could be playful explorations of a new world?

 AND!

-We can use the workshop as an opportunity to take actions that help make that world become a more permanent reality.
+We can use the workshop as an opportunity to take actions that help make that envisioned world a bit more real.

 Most workshop leaders know before they even start their presentation that they’re gonna struggle to keep people engaged.